Employee and Other Contracted Individuals privacy notice for the Barcroft Group (GDPR compliant)

 · CCTV footage

-· building entry card records.
+· building entry card records

 How we collect your data

 We collect data about you in a variety of ways and this will usually start when we undertake a recruitment or engagement exercise where we will collect the data from you directly.
 This includes the information you would normally include in a CV or a recruitment/engagement cover letter, or notes made by our hiring team during a recruitment or engagement interview.
 Further information will be collected directly from you when you complete forms at the start of your employment or engagement, for example, your bank and next of kin details.
 Other details may be collected directly from you in the form of official documentation such as your driving licence, passport or other right to work evidence.
+We also monitor communications, for example IT and email use and mobile phone use, to ensure that employees to ensure that employees only use equipment in accordance with the Company’s policies and procedures.

 In some cases, we will collect data about you from third parties, such as employment agencies, former employers when gathering references or credit reference agencies.